 Over the course of the study, researchers had participants measure key parts of their body like waist circumference, waist-to-hip ratio, and a body shape metric — these tend to be key metrics of fatness.
-As little as a four-inch increase in waist circumference was associated with an 11 percent higher risk of all-cause mortality, meaning death from any cause, whereas a four-inch increase in hip circumference was associated with a 10 percent lower risk of all-cause mortality and a two-inch increase in thigh circumference was associated with an 18% lower risk.
+They found that as little as a four-inch increase in waist circumference was associated with an 11% higher risk of all-cause mortality, meaning death from any cause, whereas a four-inch increase in hip circumference was associated with a 10% lower risk of all-cause mortality.
+A two-inch increase in thigh circumference was associated with an 18% lower risk.

-Researchers suggest that when hips and thighs grow, that’s not just an indication of the growth of body fat, but also an indicator of the amount of muscle in the powerhouse of muscle that is known as the lower body.
-A thicker waist has long been associated with harmful health conditions like diabetes and heart attack, whereas pear-shaped bodies — i.e. bodies with thick thighs and hips — are associated with more positive markers of health.
+Researchers suggest that when hips and thighs grow, that’s not just an indication of the growth of body fat, but also an indicator of the amount of muscle in the powerhouse known as the lower body.
+A thicker waist has long been associated with harmful health conditions such as diabetes and heart attack, whereas pear-shaped bodies — i.e. bodies with thick thighs and hips — are associated with more positive markers of health.

-All in all, everyone should focus on a healthy diet and regular exercise and movement throughout their daily lives.
-There’s no replacement for healthy living, and healthy people come in all shapes, sizes, and types.
-Have some fruit and vegetables, lots of water, and walk regularly, stubborn belly fat or thick thighs be damned.
+All in all, everyone should focus on a healthy diet and regular exercise and movement throughout their daily lives — there’s no replacement for healthy living.
+And remember that healthy people come in all shapes, sizes, and body types.
+So, eat some fruit and vegetables, drink water, and walk regularly, stubborn belly fat or thick hips be damned.

 This article was originally published on